vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/faq/vite.md

 ## Slow in a cold boot with Vite

 This is the expected behavior.
 We are adding more features, which means we have 2× to 8× lines of code comparing with `@vuepress/theme-default` according to the functions you are using.
-So transpiling and sending the theme and plugins code to browser is expected to increase from `0.8s - 2s` in `@vuepress/theme-default` to `3s - 10s` (range due to machine performance).
+So transforming and sending the theme and plugins code to browser is expected to increase from `0.8s - 2s` in `@vuepress/theme-default` to `3s - 10s` (range due to machine performance).

 ::: info Tree-shaking burden